thomasclarke1969/documentation/platform/platform-api/retrieving-messages.md

 ```

-Use the following endpoint to request a single message from a conversation on behalf of a specific user.
+Use the following endpoint to request a single message from a conversation from a specific user's perspective.

 ```request
 GET /apps/:app_uuid/users/:user_id/conversations/:conversation_uuid/messages/:message_uuid